 The southern reaches of India feature sunny beaches, enigmatic backwater towns, an ancient history, and a varied culture that has been influenced by purely Indian empires, Muslim conquerors, French and British interests, as well as a blooming modern culture that celebrates it all.
 From the common starting point of Chennai, the sands of Goa’s beaches, the flavors of Thekkady’s spices, the religious diversity of Kochi’s people, and hundreds of other towns, temples and cities all welcome people brave enough to venture into them.
 A tour to Southern India can easily consist of three weeks of frantic, overwhelming travel, or a much longer period of slowly digesting everything the region has to offer.

 The northern reaches of India bring their own kind of intensity to the table.
 Perfect for travel during the hotter, wetter months of March to September, the Himalayas tower over the borders with Bhutan and Nepal, Buddhist influence can be felt wherever you go, and the sprawling tea plantations still produced a majority of the world’s tea until China recently passed them.
-Travel here can easily turn into a tour of Nepal and Bhutan as well, and these secluded countries offer cultures all uniquely their own.
 The cities of Gangtok and Darjeeling straddle beautiful mountains, and train travel between them is still a popular mode of transportation.

 The foods, the religions, the attitudes, and the moods of India are bamboozling.
 Even for the most culturally experienced travelers, it is impossible to not be affected by the seemingly shifting dimensions of the country’s aspects.
 Travel to India knowing that you will be changed.
 Be aware that you will be a little overwhelmed, and you may even begin to look forward to your return home.
 You will fall in love with parts of India, and find other parts distasteful.
 No one, however, wishes they had never gone to India.
 It is unanimously suggested as a destination that must be experienced, and it absolutely belongs on any world traveler’s bucket list.